-- 5.15 A casino premises licence for premises in Elmbridge which were licensed before the introduction of the Gambling Act 2005, allows the primary activity, and allows bingo and the following allocation of gaming machines: - a) Maximum of 20 category B to D (except B3A) machines, or - b) any number of C or D machines instead. - 5.16 Regional, large, and small casinos are entitled to a different allocation of gaming machines.
-However, there are no regional, large, or small casinos in Elmbridge and we have not therefore listed the allocations in this section.
+- 5.16 A casino premises licence for premises in Elmbridge which were licensed before the introduction of the Gambling Act 2005, allows the provision of casino gaming, and allows bingo and the following allocation of gaming machines: - a) Maximum of 20 category B to D (except B3A) machines, or - b) any number of C or D machines instead. - 5.17 Regional, large, and small casinos are entitled to a different allocation of gaming machines.
+However, there are no regional, large, or small casinos in

+Elmbridge and we have not therefore listed the allocations in this section.